hirrolot/poica/README.md

 ADTs even have advantages over exceptions: they do not perform transformations with a program stack, since they are just values with no implicit logic that can hurt performance.

 See [`examples/error_handling.c`](examples/error_handling.c) as an example of error handling using ADTs.

-### Message passing, tokens, AST, ...

-ADTs have tremendous amount of applications to real-world programming.
-For example, it's very naturally to [encode tokens](examples/tokens.c) as a sum type, [pass messages](examples/message_passing.c) from one process to another, [evaluate an AST](examples/ast.c).

 ### Performance
 Generated machine code is almost or totally identical to compiled hand-written ADTs.
 Here are the compiled versions of hand-written ADTs and the examples using poica: